Maharta/Berikan/README.md

 Things that are not implemented yet:

 - Chat Penjual
-- Most Error and Loading states
+- Error States Fallback UI from data fetching
 - Search